-The early 2000s marked the appearance of the first publicly available biomedical corpora \citep{kim2003genia, hirschman2005overview}.
-The availability of data further spurred research in the domain of recognizing mentions of proteins, genes, drugs/chemicals, and similar named entities in different kinds of biomedical texts, largely through shared tasks such as BioCreative \citep{hirschman2005overview} or JNLPBA \citep{collier2004introduction}.
-Early biomedical NER systems range from entirely rule-based ones \citep{gaizauskas2003protein}, those based on machine learning methods such as Naive Bayes \citep{nobata1999automatic}, Support Vector Machine \citep{mitsumori2005gene}, Hidden Markov Model \citep{zhou2005recognition}, Maximum Entropy \citep{dingare2005system} and Conditional Random Fields \citep{settles2004biomedical}.
-While each of those types of systems has its advantages, what they have in common is that building them is time-consuming and requires constant manual adaptation of rules or features when data changes.
-Deep learning systems such as \citep{habibi2017deep} alleviate this issue by automatically generating the features, but they require large amounts of annotated data to train.
+The early 2000s saw the release of the first publicly available biomedical corpora \citep{kim2003genia, hirschman2005overview}, which accelerated research on recognizing entities like proteins, genes, and drugs in biomedical texts, often driven by shared tasks such as BioCreative \citep{hirschman2005overview} and JNLPBA \citep{collier2004introduction}.
+Early biomedical NER systems included rule-based approaches \citep{gaizauskas2003protein} and various machine learning methods like Naive Bayes \citep{nobata1999automatic}, Support Vector Machines \citep{mitsumori2005gene}, Hidden Markov Models \citep{zhou2005recognition}, Maximum Entropy \citep{dingare2005system}, and Conditional Random Fields \citep{settles2004biomedical}.
+Despite their strengths, these systems required extensive manual adaptation when data changed.
+Deep learning approaches \citep{habibi2017deep} address this issue by automating feature extraction, though they still rely on large annotated datasets for training